-OK so I’m not going to lie, these are the BEST cookies I’ve EVER made.
+OK so I’m not going to lie, these chocolate chip tahini cookies are the BEST cookies I’ve EVER made.
 EVER.

-Which is, like, a huge deal considering that my mom made cookies so much growing up that my friends nicknamed them Katharine Canfield Cookies (or as my little sister called them, “Kaffin Canfeeld Cookies.”
+Which is, like, a huge deal considering that my mom made cookies so much growing up that my friends nicknamed them Katharine Canfield Cookies (or as my little sister called them, “Kaffin Canfeeld Cookies”).
+So when I say these are the best cookies I’ve ever had- not just ever made, ever had—ehm, yeah.
+That’s big.

-OK so some of you may be asking “What the heck is Tahini?
+OK, so some of you may be asking “What the heck is Tahini?
 I know I’ve heard of it, but what is it?”
-Well.
-Tahini is sesame seed paste.
+Well, tahini is sesame seed paste.
 So, think peanut butter, but with sesame instead of peanuts.
+Tahini is especially popular in Middle Eastern recipes, and you’ve probably eaten it without realizing it.
+Tahini is often reserved for savories recipes, like hummus, but it’s the perfect complement to sweet desserts too!

-I recipe tested these babies 4 times to get them perfect, and that’s exactly what they are.
+I recipe tested these babies four times to get them perfect, and that’s exactly what they are.
 They’re perfect.

-K so enjoy every last bite of these babies, because they are seriously the best Tahini Chocolate Chip Cookies in the world.
+K, so enjoy every last bite of these babies, because they are seriously the best chocolate chip tahini cookies in the world.

 - 1/2 cup salted butter, room temperature